RobertCPatrona/PHP-CMS-Website/README.md

 1. Install XAMPP and launch it.
 Once XAMPP is up and running, start the Apache Server and MySQL Server.
 2. Copy and paste the `cms` folder into your XAMPP installation folder, inside the `htdocs` folder, you should have `yourinstallpath/xampp/htdocs/cms`.
 3. Import the Database.
 Go to `phpMyAdmin` on https://localhost/phpmyadmin/.
 There you need to create a new database called `cms` and then import the database file `cms.sql`.
 You should now have a `cms` databse with some data in it, imported from the `cms.sql` file.
 Once the database is imported, you can start using the website.
 4. Go to https://localhost/cms/ to access and use the website.
-Please continue reading to learn about the website's structure.
+Please continue reading to learn about the website's structure and login data.

 ### About the CMS Website
 A website for posting posts, commenting, liking, where visitors can register and authenticate.
 Created with PHP, along with HTML and Bootstrap.